priyanshu-madan/fetch_similarity/README.md

 # Text Similarity Detection
-Find the similarity between two texts.
-This program that takes two texts as inputs and uses a metric to determine how similar they are.
+Find the similarity between the two texts.
+This program takes two texts as inputs and uses a metric to determine how similar they are.
 Documents that are exactly the same should get a score of 1, and documents that don’t have any words in common should get a score of 0.

 ## Installation process